 Besides this OKR process, you also need to physically have the OKRs somewhere for everyone to see and remember.

-Here you have a few options to set and track your OKRs:
+Here you have a few options to set and track your OKRs, let's break down a quick list:

-- If you are still a very small team, you can start from the OKR spreadsheets to first focus on learning the OKR methodology.
+If you are still a very small team, you can start by downloading a free pre-made OKR template (available in Google Sheets or Excel).
+This will help you first focus on learning the OKR methodology.

-The benefits of using OKR software are pretty clear: everyone can see the OKRs in one place and align the OKRs if needed, update progress and add comments, add in personal weekly plans to move forward with the team OKRs.
+The benefits of using OKR software are pretty clear: everyone can see the OKRs in one place and align them, update progress and add comments, share personal weekly plans to move forward with the team OKRs.

 A startup's success is heavily dependent on focusing on the right things at the right time.
 As there’s a lot of uncertainty about the right market, product, and problem/solution fit – startups need a goal-setting framework that helps them to learn fast and make data-based decisions.

-OKRs for startups is one of the best ways to achieve it.
+Using OKRs in your startup is one of the best ways to achieve it.
 The OKR framework is relatively simple and can easily be adapted to any kind of startup needs.

-Objectives are your actionable goals – solutions to the problems you have, or new opportunities to use.
+Objectives are your actionable goals – solutions to the problems you have, or new areas of opportunity.
 Key Results help you define what is expected as success and measure if your actions are bringing the results you hoped for.

 Startups who nail the OKR implementation are organized in their management, focused on results, make better decisions, learn fast, and adopt a problem-solving approach that helps them to be a step ahead of the competition.